geniusiksl/irys-note/test_result.md

         -comment: "Initial testing setup - need to verify application loads, sidebar displays, and navigation works"
         -working: false
         -agent: "testing"
         -comment: "CRITICAL: Application fails to load due to Irys SDK compatibility issues with browser environment.
-The @irys/arweave package requires Node.js-specific crypto functions (generateKeyPair, createPublicKey) and stream/promises module that are not available in browser polyfills.
+The Irys SDK requires Node.js-specific crypto functions (generateKeyPair, createPublicKey) and stream/promises module that are not available in browser polyfills.
 This prevents the entire application from loading."

   - task: "Block-based Editor"
     implemented: true